gurveenmadaan/DeDuplify/README.md

 <h1>About</h1>
-This project aims to efficiently remove duplicate data copies using a combination of linked lists and hashing.
+-This project aims to efficiently remove duplicate data copies using a combination of linked lists and hashing.
-By utilizing these data structures, we ensure that only a single unique instance of data remains on a storage device.
+-By utilizing these data structures, we ensure that only a single unique instance of data remains on a storage device.
-The process involves guaranteeing that the single instance is indeed the only file by thoroughly checking for duplications.
+-The process involves guaranteeing that the single instance is indeed the only file by thoroughly checking for duplications.
-The primary goal is to minimize the use of resources employed in storing and managing data, optimizing storage efficiency.
+-The primary goal is to minimize the use of resources employed in storing and managing data, optimizing storage efficiency.

 <h1>Features</h1>